lmatosevic/chatgpt-slackbot/README.md

 This service has full docker support with provided by [Dockerfile](Dockerfile).

-The easiest way to pull & start docker image is to use already built public image from [official DockerHub repository](https://hub.docker.com/repository/docker/lukamatosevic/chatgpt-slackbot):
+The easiest way to pull & run docker image is to use already built public image from [official DockerHub repository](https://hub.docker.com/repository/docker/lukamatosevic/chatgpt-slackbot):

 ```sh